SamRagusa/Batch-First/README.md

 The tools listed below can be used, but are not needed.
 They provide speed improvements to the engine.
 - [TensorRT](https://developers.googleblog.com/2018/03/tensorrt-integration-with-tensorflow.html) to optimize ANN inference
-- [Intel Python Distribution](https://software.intel.com/en-us/distribution-for-python) for speed improvements to NumPy and Numba.
+- [Intel Python Distribution](https://software.intel.com/en-us/distribution-for-python) for speed improvements to NumPy and Numba

-# Notes For Awesome Developers/People
-- This engine is still in development, and thus needs work.
-If you have any ideas, questions, are interested in potentially working on the engine, or anything else, I encourage you to send me an email!

-# Other Information
+## Miscellaneous Information
-- Trained neural networks will be uploaded when hyperparameter tuning has been completely implemented/completed
+- If you use this engine or the ideas it's built around to build or experiment with something interesting, please be vocal about it!
+- If you have any questions, ideas, or just want to say hi, feel free to get in contact with me!
+- Trained neural networks are not yet included (they still have some room to improve), but can/will be added if requested
-- Special thanks to the [python-chess](https://github.com/niklasf/python-chess) package which the tests rely on, and most of the move generation code is based on
+- Special thanks to the [python-chess](https://github.com/niklasf/python-chess) package which is heavily relied upon throughout the engine, and which most of the move generation code is based on

+## License
+Batch First is licensed under the GPL 3.
+The full text can be found in the LICENSE.txt file.